NrAOmar/Face-Detection/README.md

     - ✅ draw the new box
     - ❌ Combine all boxes
     - ❌ Use GPU for using multiple cores to process single frame
-    - ❌ Use image without cropping.
+    - ❌ Use image without cropping

 - call ahmed and ask about biometrics
 - fuse both algorithms for faraway faces